dprint/dprint/website/blog/incremental-and-process-plugins.md

 ---
-title: Incremental and Process Plugins - dprint 0.7
+title: Incremental Formatting and Process Plugins - dprint 0.7
 description: Overview of the new features in dprint 0.7
 publish_date: 2020-08-05
 author: David Sherret